-One of the most common grammar mistakes in English is confusing the words your and you’re.
-Although they sound the same, they have distinct meanings and uses that can significantly impact the message you want to convey.
+One of the common grammar mistakes in English is confusing the words your and you’re.
+Although they sound the same, they have different meanings and uses that can change the clarity of the message you want to convey.
 In this article, we will explain the difference between your and you’re, and how to use them correctly in your writing.

 Difference Between Your and You’re